FeiElysia/feielysia.github.io/_pages/about.md

 I am currently a PhD student at the King Abdullah University of Science and Technology (KAUST), under the supervision of [Prof. Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
 Before that, I obtained my BS and MS degrees from Chongqing University and Xiamen University, respectively.
 I also gained valuable research experience as a visiting student / research assistant at SUSTech VIP Lab and [KAUST Vision CAIR](https://cemse.kaust.edu.sa/vision-cair).
 Please refer to my [CV](https://feielysia.github.io/images/CV.pdf) for more details.

-My recent research interests are focused on vision-language multimodal learning and artificial intelligence generated content.
+My recent research interests are focused on vision-language multimodal learning.
 Feel free to drop me an email at [junjiefei@outlook.com](mailto:junjiefei@outlook.com) / [junjie.fei@kaust.edu.sa](mailto:junjie.fei@kaust.edu.sa) if you are interested in collaborating.

 News
 ======
+* [2025/06] 2 papers have been accepted by ICCV 2025!
 * [2025/02] 1 paper has been accepted by CVPR 2025!
 * [2024/08] Join KAUST as a PhD student!
 * [2023/07] 1 paper has been accepted by ICCV 2023!